-The recruitment process can be hugely labour intensive; once you have found (and paid for) various advertising routes, combing through applications to select and reject candidates can be a mammoth task.
-Then, after drawing up a shortlist, managing the logistics and administration of scheduling interviews, verifying information and providing feedback, often escalates to become a full-time activity.
+The recruitment process can be hugely labour intensive; once you have found (and paid for) various advertising routes, combing through applications to select and reject candidates and then managing the logistics of scheduling interviews and providing feedback can easily become a full-time activity.

-At Workshop Recruitment, we have carefully honed our process to prevent this drain on your in-house resource.
-We only shortlist people with the right qualifications, experience and personality traits, and can also conduct all pre-interview screening or skills tests you may require.
+At Workshop Recruitment, we have carefully honed our process to prevent this drain on your in-house resources.
+We only shortlist people with the right qualifications and experience, and can also conduct all pre-interview screening or skills tests you may require.
 We also carry out post-interview feedback on your behalf, notifying unsuccessful interviewees and coordinating the offer and induction process of your successful hire to ensure they are in place as quickly as possible.

 Very often, our clients tell us that they have already advertised their vacancy with disappointing results – either response rates have been low or the calibre of applicants below par.

 At Workshop Recruitment, we employ a tailored advertising strategy for each vacancy that incorporates the best combination of media and technology, ensuring it is fully optimized to reach the most promising prospects.

 But it’s not all about putting the advert out and waiting for a response; our vast database of talented individuals can be finely segmented, allowing us to take a very specific and targeted approach to identifying professionals who fit the job description.
 Once we have found an ideal prospect, we make direct contact, which is where our consultants come in to their own, applying their skill and professional prowess to pitch the opportunity in a way that encourages maximum engagement.